What is Recovery and ROSC?

 Features and Goals of an Illinois ROSC Council

-• Building a culture that builds and nurtures recovery;
+• Promote a culture that nurtures recovery;

 For more information and resources, see our Recovery Resources page.